OpenBonfire/bonfire/README.md

 You can find us on Discord: https://discord.gg/QafRarw25u

 # Usage
+The fastest way to give it a go is at https://app.openbonfire.dev/!
+Note that at the time it will most likely require a token to login!
+This is because everything in the web version is proxied, so Discord requires captcha (which isn't implemented in Bonfire quite yet).

 We now offer nightly builds!
 Please check out the [github actions](https://github.com/OpenBonfire/bonfire/actions) for the latest builds. _You must be logged into to GitHub to view these builds_.

 **NOTE**: Bonfire is in it's very early stages of development.
 It is absolutely NOT ready for regular usage.